Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. The application—

-   1. must be signed by the applicant if submitted in hard copy; or
+   a) must be signed by the applicant if submitted in hard copy; or

    2. may be submitted electronically.